dataleonlabs/yap/docs/error-handling.md

 ### Default error handler

   The default error handler is essentially a try-catch at the very beginning of the middleware chain.
   To use a different error handler, simply put another try-catch at the beginning of the middleware chain, and handle the error there.

-However, the default error handler is good enough for most use cases.
-It will use a status code of `err.status`, or by default 500.
+  However, the default error handler is good enough for the most use cases.
+It will use a status code of `err.status` or by default 500.
   If `err.expose` is true, then `err.message` will be the reply.
-Otherwise, a message generated from the error code will be used (e.g. for the code 500 the message "Internal Server Error" will be used).
+  Otherwise, a message generated from the error code will be used (e.g. for the code 500, the message "Internal Server Error" will be used).
 All headers will be cleared from the request, but any headers in `err.headers` will then be set.
 You can use a try-catch, as specified above, to add a header to this list.

   Here is an example of creating your own error handler: